royparreira/roy-scripts/README.md

 # Roy's automation scripts
-Automation scripts to make your days a little easier.
+Automation scripts to make our days a little bit easier.

 ___